PratyushSingh07/gsoc_proposal_24/mifos_proposal.md

 # **13. Other Commitments**
 I am fully committed to enhancing the Mobile Wallet platform during the upcoming summer as I do not have any other conflicting commitments.
-<br><br>

 # **14. What motivates me to work with Mifos for GSoC**
 Mifos Initiative is making a significant difference in the world by providing financial inclusion to people who would otherwise be excluded from the formal financial system.
 This mission is truly inspiring, and being a part of it through the Google Summer of Code program is a privilege.
 From a professional point of view mifos has a vibrant community of developers, volunteers, and supporters who are passionate about the mission of the organization.
 It's motivating to be a part of a community that is so dedicated to making a positive impact on the world.Besides
 Google Summer of Code is a fantastic opportunity for students to gain real-world experience working on open-source projects.
 Mifos Initiative's participation in this program shows that they are committed to helping the next generation of developers like me succeed and contribute to something that would impact lives of billions around the globe.The work that we as a students do during the Google Summer of Code program can have a lasting impact on the Mifos Initiative and the people it serves.
-Knowing that the work you do can make a real difference in people's lives is incredibly rewarding.
+Knowing that the work you do can make a real difference in people's lives is incredibly rewarding

-Mifos Initiative's commitment to open-source software is essential for the sustainability of the financial inclusion ecosystem.
-By making their software freely available, they are enabling other organizations to provide financial services to underserved communities.
 <br>

 # **15. Previous Participation in GSoC**